chincholikarsalil/gipher/README.md

 Step 1: Import the Backend directory as maven project in STS

+Step 2: Replace the sample API key in `.../controllers/FetchController.java` with your own API key.
+You can create a new API key _[here](https://developers.giphy.com/dashboard/)._

-Step 2: Run as maven install to generate the jar file
+Step 3: Run as maven install to generate the jar file

 ## Run the project